+On some occasions it is possible that adverse weather may impact on school transport.
+Where this is the case, the relevant parents and carers will be notified via Groupcall.
 On the days when some school transport does not run, the school is usually kept open for pupils who can get to school either because they live nearby or parents can transport them.
 It is very important, however, for parents of pupils who are usually transported to and from school by bus to recognise that if they bring their children to school in the morning they are also responsible for picking them up at the end of the school day.